nsathe/earth/README.md

 ### Setup VM

 Following should be done for setting up VM on chameleon or jetsream cloud.
 It is assumed that user already has the cloud access.
 Default cloud should have been setup as chameleon or jetstream.
-While booting the VM, mention appropriate image.
+While booting the VM, mention pearth as secgroup.

     cm secgroup add pearth http 8081 8081 tcp 0.0.0.0/0
     cm secgroup add ssh http 22 22 tcp 0.0.0.0/0
     cm secgroup upload
-    cm vm boot --secgroup pearth --image=ubuntu-14.04-trusty-server-cloudimg
+    cm vm boot --secgroup pearth
     cm vm ip assign
     cm vm ssh